-After a period of 30 minutes, we notice that cells placed in the sodium chloride 0.1% solution seem to be turgid.
+After a period of 30 minutes, we can notice that cells placed in the sodium chloride 0.1% solution seem to be turgid.
 The cells in the sodium chloride 5% solution exhibit the process of plasmolysis.

 - The part of the rhoeo leaf that needs to be extracted for the experiment is the epidermal peel from the lower surface

 - Care needs to be taken to ensure that the peel is moist and not dry.